Known4225/swordle/README.md

 Wordle solver

-Use the keyboard to enter words, press enter to calculate possible words and calculate a best next word (printed in console)
+Use the keyboard to enter words, click on letters to cycle through colors, press enter to calculate possible words and calculate a best next word

 # TODO
 - Optimize simulation to not have to redo work on non-changing top words